UCD Institute of Food and Health 'National Covid-19 Food Study' observes eating habits in lockdown

-“Modern day Ireland has never experienced such a shock to how we live and how we manage our daily food intake,” says Dr Celine Murrin, assistant professor in public health nutrition at UCD and one of the researchers leading the study.
-“Capturing the changes that people have made to their food habits is important for researchers and policy makers to understand so that we can be more prepared for any future shocks to our society.”
+Assistant Professor in Public Health and Nutrition at UCD School of Public Health, Physiotherapy and Sports Science, Dr Celine Murrin said: “Modern day Ireland has never experienced such a shock to how we live and how we manage our daily food intake.
+Capturing the changes that people have made to their food habits is important for researchers and policy makers to understand so that we can be more prepared for any future shocks to our society.”

-“We want to reach out to everyone in Ireland – old or young – to see just what is happening around their kitchen table,” says Dr Sharleen O’Reilly, assistant professor in food science and nutrition at UCD.
-“The National Covid-19 Food Study will give a unique snapshot of what different people do with food during a pandemic and how we cope with those changes.
+Assistant Professor in Food Science and Nutrition from UCD School of Agriculture and Food Science, Dr Sharleen O’Reilly said: “The National Covid-19 Food Study gives a unique snapshot of what different people do with food during a pandemic and how we cope with those changes.
 We want to understand the food differences for someone living on a farm in Fermoy compared to someone living in a bedsit in Baldoyle."

 UCD Institute of Food and Health is also partnering with Deakin University in Australia to roll out the study there through its Institute of Physical Activity and Nutriton (IPAN), a world-leading research institute committed to improving health and quality of life.
 Dr Claire Margerison and Prof Tony Worsley will be leading the study there.